-For Shridhar & Associates Chartered Accountants (Firm's Registration No.134427W)
+For SHRIDHAR & ASSOCIATES Chartered Accountants

+Firm's Registration No 134427W

-Jitendra Sawjiany Partner (Membership No.050980) Mumbai, 30th April 2021 UDIN: 21050980AAAALJ9651
+Jītendra Sawjiany Partner (Membership No. 050980) Place: Mumbai, Date: 03rd May 2022 UDIN:22050980AJDYKH4527

-Annexure A to Auditors' Report
+Annexure "A" to Independent Auditors' Report

-Referred to in our Auditors' Report of even date to the members of Rajasthan Sun Technique Energy Pvt.
-Ltd on the financial statements for the year ended March 31, 2021
+Referred to in paragraph 13 of the Independent Auditors' Report of even date to the members of RAJASTHAN SUN TECHNIQUE ENERGY PVT.
+LTD on the Ind AS financial statements as of and for the year ended March 31, 2022

-- (i) (a) The Company is maintaining proper records showing full particulars, including quantitative details and situation of its fixed assets. - (b) The Company has a regular programme of physical verification of its fixed assets, by which all fixed assets are verified in a phased manner over a period of three years.
+- (i) (a) The Company is maintaining proper records showing full particulars, including quantitative details and situation, of fixed assets. - (b) The Company has a regular programme of physical verification of its fixed assets, by which all fixed assets are verified in a phased manner over a period of three years.
 In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets.
-Pursuant to the program, a portion of the fixed assets has been physically verified by the Management during the year and no material discrepancies between the book records and the physical assets were noticed on such verification. - (c) According to the information and explanations given to us and on the basis of our examination of the registered sale deeds / transfer deeds / conveyance deeds / possession letters / allotment letters and other relevant records evidencing title/possession provided to us, we report that, the title deeds of all the immovable properties comprising of land and buildings other than self-constructed properties recorded as Property, Plant and Equipment, which are freehold, are held in the name of the Company as at the balance sheet date.

-In respect of immovable properties comprising of land and buildings that have been taken on lease and disclosed as Property, Plant and Equipment in the financial statements, the lease agreements or other relevant records are in the name of the Company.

-- (ii) The inventory has been physically verified by the management during the year.
+Pursuant to the program, a portion of the fixed assets has been physically verified by the Management during the year and no material discrepancies between the book records and the physical assets were noticed on such verification. - (c) In respect of immovable properties comprising of land and buildings that have been taken on lease and disclosed as Property, Plant and Equipment in the financial statements, the lease agreements or other relevant records are in the name of the Company. - (d) The company does not have any proceedings initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, - (ii) The inventory has been physically verified by the management during the year.
 In our opinion, the frequency of such verification is reasonable.
-The discrepancies noticed on physical verification of inventory as compared to book records were not material. - (iii) In our opinion and according to the information and explanations given to us, the Company has not granted any loans, secured or unsecured, to any company, firm, limited liability partnerships or other party covered in the register maintained under Section 189 of the Act. - (iv) Based on the information and explanations given to us in respect of loans, investments, guarantees and securities, the Company has complied with the provisions of Section 185 and 186 of the Act, to the extent applicable. - (v) In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits from the public within the meaning the directives issued by the Reserve Bank of India, provisions of Section 73 to 76 of the Act, any other relevant provisions of the Act and the relevant rules framed thereunder. - (vi) We have broadly reviewed the books of account maintained by the Company in respect of Generation of electricity services where the maintenance of cost records has been specified by the Central Government under sub-section (1) of Section 148 of the Act and the rules framed there under and we are of the opinion that prima facie, the prescribed accounts and records have been made and maintained.
-We have not, however, made a detailed examination of the records with a view to determine whether they are accurate or complete.
+The discrepancies noticed on physical verification of inventory as compared to book records were not material. - (iii) In our opinion and according to the information and explanations given to us, the Company has not granted any loans, secured or unsecured, to any company, firm, limited liability partnerships or other party covered in the register maintained under Section 189 of the Act. - (iv) Based on the information and explanations given to us in respect of loans, investments, guarantees and securities, the Company has complied with the provisions of Section 185 and 186 of the Act, to the extent applicable. - (v) In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits from the public within the meaning the directives issued by the Reserve Bank of India, provisions of Section 73 to 76 of the Act, any other relevant provisions of the Act and the relevant rules framed thereunder. - (vi) According to the information and explanations given to us, provisions relating to maintenance of cost records as prescribed under sub section (1) of section 148 of the act, are applicable to the company.